nasa/mmt/README.md

     bundle install

-Depending on your version of Ruby, you may need to install ruby rdoc/ri data:

-    <= 1.8.6 : unsupported
-     = 1.8.7 : gem install rdoc-data; rdoc-data --install
-     = 1.9.1 : gem install rdoc-data; rdoc-data --install
-    >= 1.9.2 : you're good to go!

 #### Additional Install Steps

 Some operating systems may require additional steps.

 Mac OS X 10.14.6 moved some required libraries around which has been known to cause nokogiri to not install, if you have errors with that gem, you may need to run the following: